Where to stay in London: best areas and neighborhoods

 Staying here, you can easily move around with the metro.
 The university and the British Museum are located between Goodge Street station (Northern line), Russell Square station (Piccadilly line), and Holborn station (Central and Piccadilly lines).

-Average prices in the neighborhood range from about €76.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £140,00 - compare the best accommodation on booking.

 Recommended accommodation